Learn something new every day

 Physical strength is defined as using your muscles to exert force on an object.
 Weight training, resistance training and isometric training increase the strength and size of the muscles that are used in strength-building exercises.
 In addition, strength training can increase the strength of bones, tendons and ligaments, and it can reduce the chance of injury if done properly.

-When you do these exercises to build strength, it is important to use as much weight or resistance as you can while maintaining proper form and safety as you complete the desired number of repetitions.
-Using too much weight or resistance could result in an injury or improper form, and using too little weight or resistance could limit the benefits you receive from the exercise.
+When you do these exercises to build strength, it is important to use as much weight or resistance as you can while maintaining proper form and safety.
+Using too much weight or resistance could result in an injury or improper form, and using too little weight or resistance could limit the benefits you receive.
 When using free weights to perform exercises such as a bench press, having someone be your spotter can help you avoid a serious injury.

 Stamina, also known as endurance, refers to your ability to maintain performance over a longer period of time.
 You can do various aerobic exercises that increase your stamina and fitness by developing what are referred to as "slow twitch muscles."
 You might do types of exercise such as running, biking, swimming or cross-country skiing.
-As you begin to increase your stamina and fitness level, they might choose to compete in distance-running races or even duathlon and triathlon events.
+As you begin to increase your stamina and fitness level, you will ideally find it easier to compete in distance-running races or even duathlon and triathlon events.